Loop Hero sells half-a-million, promises new cards and classes

 The excellent Loop Hero has been swallowing my evenings of late, an original game that's hard to pigeonhole: it's kind of like a passive roguelike map-builder.
 Whatever you call it, our review said this is "the sort of smart, focused resurrection of old games I want more of, something that feels old and new with every expedition step."

-Clearly players agree, because alongside overhwlemingly positive reviews Loop Hero has now sold over 500,000 units in its first week on Steam.
+Clearly players agree, because alongside overwhelmingly positive reviews Loop Hero has now sold over 500,000 units in its first week on Steam.
 Publisher Devolver also says it has the fastest-selling soundtrack they've ever had, and an average playtime of 12 hours.
 It then indulges in some dodgy math: "by our calculations [this] means a total of 3 trillion hours and 18 billion loops, at least!"
-The total hours played would be more like 12 million: for Devolver's 18 billion calculation to be accurate, each player would have had to loop around 38,000 times which... yeah, not realistic.
-I'm not sure what this is about, but I'm guessing the publisher wants to poke a bit of fun at the industry's fascination with largely meaningless numbers.
+The total hours played would be more like 12 million: for Devolver's 18 billion calculation to be accurate, each player would have had to loop around 38,000 times which... doesn't seem realistic.
+Maybe developer Four Quarters knows something we don't.
+Or maybe Devolver's poking a bit of fun at the industry's fascination with largely meaningless numbers.

 As well as this, future content will include "new cards, classes and transformations" with more updates promised soon.
 Meantime if you want tips, a class breakdown, or just to make the game run 2X faster (yes please), we've got you covered.